How Cold Is Too Cold for Dogs? Keep Your Furry Friends Safe This Winter

 For those who always believed that cats and dogs had nothing in common, we are about to burst your bubble.
 Similar to dogs, cats are considered warm-blooded mammals.
 Likewise, they have limitations for how long they can sit in the cold, based on their size, coat, age, and well-being, too.

 The Rescue Vets stated on its website that cats prefer warm, cozy spaces with temperatures between 50° to 60° Fahrenheit.
-However, as most cat owners know, that never seems warm enough for the furry felines — especially the cuddly or hairless ones.
+However, as most cat parents know, that never seems warm enough for the furry felines — especially the cuddly or hairless ones.

 Regarding cooler temperatures, cats have similar thresholds to dogs.
 Indoor cats can effectively play outside at any temperature.
 However, outdoor cats should only be outside in temperatures of 45° Fahrenheit or higher.
-Once it’s colder than that, cats The Rescue Vets advise that they stay indoors, to reduce their risk for hypothermia.
+Once it’s colder than that, The Rescue Vets advise that they stay indoors, to reduce their risk for hypothermia.

 We hope these tips help you keep your dogs and cats happy, healthy, and full of heat this chilly season.